-NEET 2020 Qualification Codes - National Testing Agency (NTA) has released NEET codes 2020 with the release of prospectus on December 1, 2019.
-NEET aspirants are required to select a code as per their education qualification.
-NEET application form 2020 has been released on December 2, 2019.
-These qualification codes of NEET 2020 has to be filled as major eligibility criteria.
-It mentions the qualifying examination code for NEET 2020 for droppers, appearing examination, result awaited and others.LATEST: The admit card of NEET to be released after April 15, exam has also been postponed!
+NEET 2021 Qualification Codes - National Testing Agency (NTA) is the competent authority to release the NEET codes 2021 with the release of the prospectus tentatively in the first week of December.
+Aspirants who are appearing for NEET 2021 are required to select a code as per their education qualification.
+Aspirants will be asked regarding the NEET qualification codes during the filling process of the application form.
+NTA will release the NEET application form 2021 tentatively in the first week of December.
+These qualification codes of NEET 2021 has to be filled as major NEET eligibility criteria.
+It mentions the qualifying examination code for NEET 2021 for droppers, appearing examination, results awaited, and others.

 NEET exam code 1:

 This code can be selected by aspirants who will be appearing for Class 12 or waiting for the result.
-However, students must furnish the relevant documents as evidence of qualifying the exam after the announcement of the result.
+However, students must furnish the relevant documents as evidence of qualifying for the exam after the announcement of the result.

-NEET examination code 2:
+NEET 2021 examination code 2:

-Candidates who have completed a period of 12 years under Higher/Secondary examination or the Indian School Certificate Examination (ISCE), which is equivalent to Class 10+2 can opt code 2.
-However, the last two years of study must include English, Physics, Chemistry, Biology/Biotechnology or Mathematics or any other elective as a major subject as prescribed by the National Council of Education Research and Training (NCERT).
+- Candidates who have completed a period of 12 years under Higher/Secondary examination or the Indian School Certificate Examination (ISCE), which is equivalent to Class 10+2 can opt for code 2.
+However, the last two years of study must include English, Physics, Chemistry, Biology/Biotechnology, or Mathematics or any other elective as a major subject as prescribed by the National Council of Education Research and Training (NCERT).

-NEET 2020 qualifying code 3:
+NEET 2021 qualifying code 3:

 NEET qualifying code 4:

-This code can be chosen after the completion of pre-professional/pre-medical examination with Physics, Chemistry, Biology/Biotechnology and English after passing either the Higher Secondary examination or Pre-university or equivalent exam.
+This code can be chosen after the completion of pre-professional/pre-medical examination with Physics, Chemistry, Biology/Biotechnology, and English after passing either the Higher Secondary examination or Pre-university or equivalent exam.
 The qualification of pre-professional or pre-medical examination should compulsorily include the practical tests in all subjects.

-Code 5 for NEET qualifying criteria 2020:
+Code 5 for NEET qualifying criteria 2021:

-NEET 2020 exam code 6:
+NEET 2021 exam code 6:

-NEET qualification code 7:
+NEET 2021 qualification code 7:

-In case of passed any other examination, which is equivalent to intermediate science examination of any university/board, can opt code 7 as NEET code 2020.
+In case of passed any other examination, which is equivalent to intermediate science examination of any university/board, can opt code 7 as NEET code 2021.
 It must be taken into consideration that students must have completed two years of study in Physics, Biology/Biotechnology, Chemistry and English and have passed practical tests also.

-Who can also opt code 7: NEET qualifying code for foreign candidates will be Code 7.
-The equivalence of particular course with Class 12 boards will be determined by the Association of Indian Universities (AIU).
+NEET 2021 qualifying code for foreign candidates will be Code 7.
+The equivalence of a particular course with Class 12 boards will be determined by the Association of Indian Universities (AIU).
 If the qualifying examination will be in grades, then the corresponding marks will be derived by AIU.

-Besides the educational eligibility, candidates need to fulfill other basic eligibility criteria of NEET UG 2020, which are mentioned below.
+Besides the educational eligibility, candidates need to fulfill other basic eligibility criteria of NEET UG 2021, which are mentioned below.